anup-moitra/md102-intune-virtual-company-lab/05-application-deployment/microsoft-365-apps-autopilot-deployment.md

 - VPN clients
 - Business applications

-For this lab, the focus is on Microsoft 365 Apps because the future troubleshooting scenario involves Outlook, Excel, and PowerPoint sign-in behavior after Autopilot or hardware changes.
+For this lab, the focus is on Microsoft 365 Apps because Microsoft Intune can deploy Office applications automatically to managed Windows devices after enrollment.

 ## Licensing Preparation